 Please note that the main cause for people to be discouraged from undergoing further treatments has been the severe swelling and pain following the treatment, the long-term healing and laxity are very rare occurrences.

 Please remember that despite the amazing expectations and promises made by different manufacturers these types of treatments have their inherent limitations due to the skin physiology and the inherent physics of treatment itself.
 Plasma treatments cannot shorten the skin because electrical plasma simply does not cut the skin.

 Some manufacturers bring forward the immediate canonisation (therefore deep dehydration) to show that the “there is immediate shortening of the skin”, however, please note that the immediate skin contraction of the area after the carbonisation (also referred to as sublimation for marketing purposes) is only transient because the dehydration will be over as soon as the swelling takes place.

-High intensity treatment, in rare occasions have led to long term inflammation of the area lasting up to 3 months and laxity.
-Laxity is the opposite of tightening and its likelihood from occurring can be minimised by only performing low/medium intensity treatments.
+High-intensity treatment, on rare occasions, has led to long-term inflammation of the area lasting up to 3 months and laxity.
+Laxity is the opposite of tightening and its likelihood from occurring can be minimized by only performing low/medium intensity treatments.
 Laxity can be corrected by further eyelid tightening treatments.

 The most common adverse reaction is hyper-pigmentation, however, this is never due to the way the treatment is carried out.
 It is only to do with the early exposure to UV radiations.